 After finishing school, you find a job and get hired as a regular employee.
 You get paid for the hours that you do.
 This is called earned income.

 You trade time for money.
-Did you even realize that there is only 24/7 or 4 weeks in a month? – That means that time is limited and there is only so much you can do.
+But did you even realize that there is only 24/7 or 4 weeks in a month? - That means that time is limited and there is only so much you can do.